s4nyam/Skylark-Drones-Assignment/README.md

-# Using Basic google maps and CSV data to plot on google maps editor online :
+# Second: Using Basic google maps and CSV data to plot on google maps editor online :

 Creating own google maps and using iframe directly to the webpage tio embed the map.
 It&#39;s that easy.

-  **Mapbox simple:**
+#  Third: Mapbox simple: